From the "Pull Sales to Finale" section, please select "Edit Task Configuration"

 C. ShipStation store to Finale customer and invoice options (Optional)

 HINT: This is an optional setting, and most ShipStation customers do not use this setting.

 It is most primarily used by customers who are also using the QB integration and want to aggregate all sales invoices from a sales channel into a single customer in the QB account.
 Instead of having thousands of individual sales invoices in QB, this configuration makes their QB account more manageable by having the sales invoices aggregated by the selling channel (each selling channel is a customer in the QB account).

 See the highlighted Prestashop customer configuration below as an example of how to set-this up.

 When importing each order, Finale will examine the store assigned to the order in ShipStation and use the corresponding options specified below.

 The first option controls the customer assigned to the order in Finale.
 All orders from a store are assigned to the same Finale customer.
-To create a new customer in Finale for a store select the "New customer" link from the Finale home screen.
+To create a new customer in Finale for a store, use the global navigation bar, click Create in the upper right corner, then select Customer.
 The end consumer's information (name, address, and contact information) is stored in the order's Ship To field.